EMDR Therapy for Emergency Physicians and Nurses

 729 nurses died by suicide between 2017-2018.

-The trick is, to deal with problems in outpatient, before they get that bad.
+The best route is to address problems in outpatient, before they get that bad.

-You know, like we want patients to do.
+You know, like we want our patients to do.

 Ignoring depression, anxiety or PTSD and toughing it out doesn’t make it go away.